swethaarige/NewRelicCodingChallenge/README.md

    Internally manages thread pool of MAX_CLIENTS

-## Instructions for successful Application Build
+## Instructions for building application successfully

 1.Go the command prompt/Terminal where the project is saved in local.